United States Department of State

 The Foreign Service is more than a job – it’s a career.
 As a member of a diplomatic team, you will not only help to accomplish the mission of the Department of State, but also will be a representative of your country to the people of other nations.
 A Foreign Service career involves uncommon commitments and occasional hardships, as well as unique rewards and opportunities.
 A decision to enter this career should be based on extraordinary motivation and a firm dedication to public service.

 Many overseas posts are in small or remote countries where harsh climates, health hazards, and other discomforts exist and where American-style amenities and the latest in technological advances often are unavailable.
 Personal security frequently becomes an area of concern in countries where there is political unrest or terrorist activity.
 However, careers in the Foreign Service offer special rewards, including the pride and satisfaction of representing the United States and protecting U.S. interests abroad.

 The Foreign Service strives to maintain diversity in the representation of gender, geographic region, race and ethnicity within its work force.

 All applicants, in order to be considered for selection, must:

-If you are 59 1/2 years of age or over and claiming a 5 point veteran's preference, you must submit a copy of your DD-214 with your application.
-If you are claiming a 10 point veteran’s preference, in addition to the DD-214, you must submit your VA letter and SF-15 with your application.
-(This is required if you are preference eligible.)
+** If 59 1/2 years of age or over and claiming 5 pt. veteran's preference, you must submit a copy of your DD-214.
+If claiming 10 pt. veteran’s preference, in addition to the DD-214, you must submit your VA letter and SF-15.
+(Required if preference eligible.)

 The duties of a Security Technical Specialist vary according to the size of the post and the requirements of the specific diplomatic mission.
 At various times at posts around the world, or in domestic locations, the following are examples of the types of duties and responsibilities assigned to Security Technical Specialists.
 This list is neither exhaustive, nor in priority order.